AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Results and Analysis

 Crucially, all fine-tuning is performed exclusively on PrimeVul—a dataset that shares no overlap with either SARD100 or FormAI.
 This ensures the evaluation measures true generalization, not memorization.

-\paragraph{SFT is both more effective and more efficient than GRPO} Table~\ref{tab:rq2_results} reports the average injection success rate ($AISR_5$) and its standard deviation across 5 vulnerability injection runs on the same data.
+\paragraph*{SFT is both more effective and more efficient than GRPO} Table~\ref{tab:rq2_results} reports the average injection success rate ($AISR_5$) and its standard deviation across 5 vulnerability injection runs on the same data.
 On the more complex FormAI dataset, SFT yields significant gains over the base model (91\% vs. 85\%), while also reducing variance.
 In contrast, GRPO not only fails to outperform the base model on FormAI (dropping to 84\%), but also provides no gain on SARD100.
-These results indicate that in our setup, GRPO is less effective than SFT, despite using the same training data and more training computation.
+A plausible explanation is that, in this setting, GRPO may be less well-matched to the available training signal and reward formulation, making it harder to consistently reinforce high-quality injection behaviors.
+Overall, these results indicate that SFT provides a more stable and effective optimization strategy for vulnerability injection in AVIATOR.

 On the simpler SARD100 benchmark, the gains from SFT are marginal (95\% vs. 94\%), indicating that AVIATOR’s base configuration already performs near-saturation.
 However, the slight improvement and reduced variance still confirm the benefit of tuning.